-Battles created, organizes, and hosts in the Johnny Cash Birthday Bash, NYC Opry, CasHank Hootenanny Jamboree, and the Brooklyn Country Music Festival in New York City.
+Battles also created the Johnny Cash Birthday Bash, NYC Opry, CasHank Hootenanny Jamboree, and the Brooklyn Country Music Festival in New York City.

 To contact Alex Battles, please email email@example.com.

 There are a million places to enjoy a champagne toast at midnight, but where else but at the NYC Opry will revelers raise a complimentary can of Pabst at midnight?
 This time around, the rootsy showcase features . . .
 Alex Battles and his Whiskey Rebellion, serving up a sly, catchy mix of old-fashioned country songs.

 In 2011, Battles self-released Goodbye Almira, an album of original music available in all electronic formats (Spotify, Apple, YouTube, iHeart).
 If you are looking to purchase music, head over to this address.